 1. Straight leg raise

-- Sit against a wall and contract your quadriceps to raise your leg 6 inches off the ground
+- Lay on back, contract quad, and raise your leg 6 inches off the ground

 - Complete 5 sets holding for 15 seconds

 - Kneel on ground (may use yoga mat for knees).
 Partner holds feet on ground.